EcoComplex/NetworkGolfoSanJorge/Red_GSJ.md

 the links.
 The latter gives more importance to the preferred prey.
 The metrics were: The mean trophic level (mTL); since it was proposed as an indicator of the health of the system [@Pauly2005].
-Food webs with mTL are supposed to be less stable [@Borrelli2014] and Lower mTL means that there are fewer steps between a species and a basal resource indicating a more energy-efficient system [@Olivier2019].
+Food webs with high mTL are supposed to be less stable [@Borrelli2014] and lower mTL means that there are fewer steps between a species and a basal resource indicating a more energy-efficient system [@Olivier2019].
 The level of Omnivory (O); defined as the percentage of nodes consuming at